Tutorials

 <ros_topic_publisher name="pub_snacks0" topic="/snacks0_loc" type="std_msgs/Int32" />

-• The next block defines and initializes the variables used: An array of integers for the objects’ locations, an integer for the robot’s location, a flag indicating if the robot is holding something (-1 = no, otherwise the object’s id), a variable saying where the object should be brought to, i.e., the goal_id, and two helper variables req_obj_idx and req_loc_idx for the id of the object which is requested to be picked up and the location to which the robot is requested to navigate to.
+• The next block defines and initializes the variables used: An array of integers for the objects’ locations, an integer for the robot’s location, a flag indicating if the robot is holding something (-1 = nothing, otherwise the object’s id), a variable saying where the object should be brought to, i.e., the goal_id, and two helper variables req_obj_idx and req_loc_idx for the id of the object which is requested to be picked up and the location to which the robot is requested to navigate to.

 <datamodel>